5 Steps for getting married at the Old Orange Courthouse

 - To request a marriage license and appointment online Link here

-There are 2 really important things you need to bring to get married.
+There are 3 important items you must bring to get married.

 3. Don't Forget A Witness